edahlgren/demo-guide-test/input/share-sync.md

 # (share|sync help) - {{title}}

-Make a directory accessible in a shared directory outside this demo, and sync any changes you made there back to the same directory in the demo
+Make a directory accessible in a shared directory outside this demo, and sync any changes you made there to the same directory in the demo

 ## Quick reference